-- Voles are common throughout Yukon with different habitats supporting different species.
+- Voles are common throughout the Yukon with different habitats supporting different species.

 - You are most likely to see a Red-backed Vole as its rusty red coat is distinguishable from others.
 They are common in the boreal forest.
 The differences between many species are very subtle so you will have to look closely to tell them apart.

 - The species of Microtus voles often live in colonies that at times can “erupt” in numbers, providing for excellent vole-viewing opportunities for the lucky few in the right place at the right time.

 - Very small ears that are almost hidden and small eyes.